 Abstract:

-The study devoted Genetic variability of tomato (Solanum lycopersicum L.) genotypes for growth and yield attributing traits was conducted at PG students research farm, College of Horticulture, Sri Konda Laxman Telangana Horticultural University, Rajendranagar, Hyderabad during Summer, 2024.
+The study to the study of the genetic variability of tomato (Solanum lycopersicum L.) genotypes for growth and yield attributing traits was conducted at PG students' research farm, College of Horticulture, Sri Konda Laxman Telangana Horticultural University, Rajendranagar, Hyderabad, during the summer of 2024.
 Randomized Block Design was followed with two replications.
 The experimental material consisted of twenty-four tomato genotypes.
 Considerable variability was evident across all traits, indicating their potential for selection in future breeding efforts.
 PCV was higher than GCV for all the characters under study due to environmental variance.
-Plant spread showed high phenotypic and genotypic variances (37.16 and 30.55 respectively) coupled with moderate PCV (13.34 %) and GCV (12.10 %).
-With respect to the trait number of fruits per cluster high PCV and GCV (20.81 and 20.13 %, respectively) were observed.
-The estimates of phenotypic and genotypic variances recorded for the trait number of fruit clusters per plant were low (1.83 and 1.66, respectively) with high PCV (20.35) and moderate GCV (19.36) coupled with high heritability (90.53 %), lowest genetic advance (2.52) and highest GA as per cent mean (37.95).
-The close correspondence between heritability levels and genetic advance underscores the predominant role of additive gene effects, making these traits reliable for effective selection.
+Plant spread showed high phenotypic and genotypic variances (37.16 and 30.55, respectively) coupled with moderate PCV (13.34 %) and GCV (12.10 %).
+With respect to the trait number of fruits per cluster, high PCV and GCV (20.81 and 20.13 %, respectively) were observed.
+The estimates of phenotypic and genotypic variances recorded for the trait number of fruit clusters per plant were low (1.83 and 1.66, respectively) with high PCV (20.35) and moderate GCV (19.36) coupled with high heritability (90.53 %), lowest genetic advance (2.52), and highest GA as a percentage of the mean (37.95).
+The close interaction between heritability levels and genetic advance underscores the predominant role of additive gene effects, making these traits reliable for effective selection.

-Key words: Genetic variability, heritability, genetic advance, GCV and PCV
+Key words: Genetic variability, heritability, genetic advance, GCV and PCV.

 1. Introduction